-- 2.21 There are occasions where we receive two or more applications for connection which make use of the same part of the Distribution System.
+- 2.20 There are occasions where we receive two or more applications for connection which make use of the same part of the Distribution System.
 These may become "Interactive Connection Applications", resulting in additional costs.
-We have a strict process to ensure fairness and this process is detailed below. - 2.22 The process for managing two or more "Interactive Connection Applications" will be as described below.
+We have a strict process to ensure fairness and this process is detailed below. - 2.21 The process for managing two or more "Interactive Connection Applications" will be as described below.
 The following definitions are used in this Section.

 Affected Parties all Customers whose Connection Offer(s)/ POC Offer(s) have been identified by us as being interactive.
-Application Date the date upon which we receive all the information (see 2.7) we require in respect of an application.
-Business Day means any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 and will be from 9:00am to 5:00pm (GMT or BST as applicable).
+Application Date the date upon which we receive all the information (see 2.7.) we require in respect of an application.
+Calendar Days Any day.
 Committed Network means assets that are not yet installed and commissioned on our Distribution System, but which are planned to be so as a result of other Connection Offer(s)/ POC Offer(s) which have been made by us and accepted by other applicant(s).
+Conditional Interactive Offer An Interactive Offer that is dependent on some or all previously issued and related Interactive Offers not being accepted.
 Connection Offer is as described in 1.13.
-POC Offer is as described in 1.14.
 Existing Network means our currently installed and commissioned Distribution System.
 Interactive Connection Applications arise where we receive two or more applications for connection which make use of the same part of the Existing Network or Committed Network or otherwise have a material operational effect on that network such that there is or would be a material impact on the terms and conditions of any Connection Offer/ POC Offer made in respect of such connections.
 Interactive Connection Offers are Connection Offers/ POC Offers made in respect of Interactive Connection Applications.
 Interactive Queue the queue of Affected Parties in receipt of Interactive Connection Offer(s) as defined by us.

-Moratorium Period a period of 10 Business Days.
-Notice of Interactivity a notice issued by us in accordance with paragraph 2.24.
+Legacy Date The original Application Date of an Unsuccessful Applicant that may be retained and carried forward by the Unsuccessful Applicant if they reapply for a new Connection Offer on the same or amended terms during the Reapplication Period, that will be used to determine their relative position in any subsequent Interactive Queue(s) in which they become an Affected Party.
+Notice of Interactivity a notice issued by us in accordance with paragraph 2.24 POC Offer is as described in 1.14.
+Reapplication Period A period of working days of notification of an unsuccessful acceptance.
+The Unsuccessful Applicant can reapply for a new Connection Offer on the same or amended terms as their withdrawn Interactive Connection Offer and can retain their Legacy Date as the basis for determining their relative position in any subsequent Interactive Queue(s) in which they become an Affected Party.
+Unconditional Interactive Offer An Interactive Offer that is not dependent on any other Offers.
+Validity Period The period of time which the Offer will be open for acceptance after which time it will, if not accepted, automatically expire.
+Working Day means any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971.